mackeylab/bids_ppc_scripts/README.md

 - Fix TOPUP fieldmaps for diffusion (see [here](https://github.com/mackeylab/bids_ppc_scripts/blob/master/fix_topup_sequences)).
 - Assign `IntendedFor` field to TOPUP fieldmaps (see [here](https://github.com/mackeylab/bids_ppc_scripts/blob/master/assign_fieldmaps)).

-Next, if a subject has fallen asleep or we need to discard some data, the BOLD niftis will be edited to reflect this after running the first script (i.e. if some number # of TRs are removed, for example, for sleeping), and subjects or runs that are bad or incomplete (total number of volumes < 130) will be documented in the CBPD Scanning Notes.
+Next, if a subject has fallen asleep or we need to discard some data, the BOLD niftis must be edited to reflect this after running the first script (i.e. if some number # of TRs are removed, for example, for sleeping), and subjects or runs that are bad or incomplete (total number of volumes < 130) will be documented in the CBPD Scanning Notes.

 **Note**: *Adding to the `.bidsignore` does not affect running of any downstream tools such as MRIQC, which will run on these subjects anyways.
 This simply tells the `bids-validator` to ignore these files when checking whether the folder is valid.*